bulwarkid/virtual-fido/README.md

 # Virtual FIDO

-> **Note**: Virtual FIDO is currently in beta, so it should not yet be used for security-critical products.
+> Also check out [Bulwark Passkey](https://bulwark.id), a passkey manager based on VirtualFIDO that is currently in beta!

 Virtual FIDO is a virtual USB device that implements the FIDO2/U2F protocol (like a YubiKey) to support 2FA and WebAuthN.
+Please note that this software is still in beta and under active development, so APIs may be subject to change.

 ## Features